-- Enough pickling cucumbers to fill a half-gallon jar
+- Enough pickling cucumbers to fill a ½-gallon jar

-- In a half-gallon jar add a couple of the tannin-containing leaves, a few cloves of garlic, the heads of dill, and 1/3 of the spices you plan to use.
+- In a half-gallon jar add a couple of the tannin-containing leaves, a few cloves of garlic, the heads of dill, and ⅓ of the spices.

-- Pour the brine over the pickles, leaving 1 to 2 inches of headspace.
+- Pour the brine over the pickles, leaving 1-2 inches of headspace.
 Place another tannin-containing leaf on top of the pickles as a cover between the pickles and the surface of the brine.

-- Tightly cap the jar and place in a safe place at room temperature for 3 to 5 days.
+- Tightly cap the jar and ferment at room temperature for 3-5 days.
 Alternatively, place in a root cellar or cool basement for up to two weeks.

-- You will know your pickles have fermented when the brine is cloudy, the brine is bubbling, and the pickles have a bubbly sourness to them.
+- The brine should turn cloudy and bubbly, and the pickles should taste sour when done.
 The warmer the fermenting temperature, the shorter the fermentation time, though a cooler fermentation temperature is desirable (less than 80°F).

 - Eat right away, or store in a refrigerator or root cellar for months and enjoy them all winter long.